codr7/jappkit/src/codr7/jappkit/db/README.md

 from disk on request.
 * Query language not included, the database is designed to be accessed from it's Java API.

+### concepts
+* Record ids are of type `long`, unique per table and atomically auto incremented.
+* Tables are sorted mappings from record ids to file offsets.
+* Records are sorted mappings from columns to values.
+* Columns are typed identifiers.
+* Indexes are sorted mappings from field values to record ids.
+* Transactions batch operations and overlay local changes on reads.

 ### example: account transfers
 The following example implements the bare minimum needed to simulate account transfers.
 It contains two tables, one for accounts and one for charges/transfers.